 About Binocular Focus

-While a simple, inexpensive pair of binoculars may only have one focus adjustment to blur or sharpen both barrels at once, most binoculars have both a dual adjustment and a diopter adjustment that will focus a single barrel.
+While a simple, inexpensive pair of binoculars may only have one focus adjustment to blur or sharpen both barrels at once, most binoculars have both a dual adjustment and a diopter adjustment ring that will focus a single barrel.
 This is essential for the clearest images, because even a birder with excellent vision will have different visual acuity in the right and left eyes.
-The diopter adjustment, then, allows for focusing with a single eye to calibrate the binoculars.
+The diopter adjustment, then, allows for focusing with a single eye to calibrate the binoculars for that difference in acuity.
 After they are properly adjusted, the central focus wheel will adjust both barrels simultaneously to maintain that optimum adjustment for viewing at different distances.

 Focusing Your Diopter Adjustment